-Circumscribed edematous swelling develops over and around the affected bursa.
-Lameness is rare in either case.
-The affected bursa may be fluctuating and soft at first but, in a short time, a firm fibrous capsule forms, especially if there is a recurrence of an old injury.
+Circumscribed edematous swelling develops over and around the affected bursa in capped elbow and capped hock.
+Lameness is rare.
+The affected bursa may be fluctuating and soft at first; within a short time, however, a firm fibrous capsule forms, especially if there is a recurrence of an old injury.
 Initial bursal swellings may be hardly noticeable or quite sizable.
-Chronic cases may progress to abscessation.
+Chronic cases may progress to abscess formation.

-Fistulous withers and poll evil are rare, inflammatory conditions of horses that differ essentially only in their location in the respective supraspinous or supra-atlantal bursae.
-This discussion is of fistulous withers but, except for anatomic details, also applies to poll evil.
+Fistulous withers and poll evil are rare, inflammatory conditions of horses that differ essentially only in location: the supraspinous bursa in fistulous withers or the atlantal (cranial nuchal) bursa in poll evil.
+This discussion focuses on fistulous withers; except for anatomical details, however, it also applies to poll evil.
 In the early stage of the disease, a fistula is not present.
-When the bursal sac ruptures or when it is opened for surgical drainage, and secondary infection with pyogenic bacteria occurs, it usually assumes a true fistulous character.
+The disease usually takes on a true fistulous character if the bursal sac becomes infected by pyogenic bacteria after the sac ruptures or is opened for surgical drainage.

 The inflammation leads to considerable thickening of the bursa wall.
 The bursal sacs are distended and may rupture when the sac has little covering support.
-In more chronic, advanced cases, the ligament and the dorsal vertebral spines are affected, and occasionally these structures necrose.
+In more chronic, advanced cases, the nuchal ligament and the dorsal vertebral spines are affected and may become necrotic.

 In the early stage of the disease, the supraspinous bursa distends with a clear, straw-colored, viscid exudate.
 The swelling may be dorsal, unilateral, or bilateral to the withers, depending on the arrangement of the bursal sacs between the tissue layers.
 It is an exudative process from the beginning; however, no true suppuration or secondary infection occurs until the bursa ruptures or is opened.